interfax/interfax-ruby/README.md

 fax = interfax.inbound.find(123)
 fax = fax.reload # Loads or reloads object
 fax.mark(true) # Marks the fax as read/unread
-fax.resend(email: email) # Resend the fax to a specific email address. fax.image # Returns a `InterFAX::Image` for this fax fax.attributes # Returns a plain hash with all the attributes
+fax.resend(email) # Resend the fax to a specific email address. fax.image # Returns a `InterFAX::Image` for this fax fax.emails # Returns a list of InterFAX::ForwardingEmail objects that the fax was forwarded on to fax.attributes # Returns a plain hash with all the attributes
 ```